AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 +++ Core Reportable BPP.

-The **[!UICONTROL Core Reportable BPP]** subpanel measures the total number of monthly core reportable BPP records added to the system each month, providing insight into data growth and ingestion rates.
+The **[!UICONTROL Core Reportable BPP]** subpanel measures the total number of monthly core reportable businessperson profile records added to the system each month, providing insight into data growth and ingestion rates.
 The subpanel provides a summary of this month's total ingested rows and the change from the previous month.

 You can hover over data points in the visualization to display a popup with more details that applies to both **[!UICONTROL Core Reportable BPP]** and **[!UICONTROL Historical Reportable BPP]**.
 Use ![Calendar](/help/assets/icons/Calendar.svg) to select the time range.